mrdbourke/m1-machine-learning-test/README.md

 It will explain what it's doing and what you need to do as you go.

-2. [Download the most compitable version of Miniforge](https://github.com/conda-forge/miniforge#download) (minimal installer for Conda specific to conda-forge, Conda is another package manager and conda-forge is a Conda channel) from GitHub.
+2. [Download the most compatible version of Miniforge](https://github.com/conda-forge/miniforge#download) (minimal installer for Conda specific to conda-forge, Conda is another package manager and conda-forge is a Conda channel) from GitHub.

 If you're using an M1 variant Mac, it's "[Miniforge3-MacOSX-arm64](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh)" <- click for direct download.

-Clicking the link aboe will download a shell file called `Miniforge3-MacOSX-arm64.sh` to your `Downloads` folder (unless otherwise specified).
+Clicking the link above will download a shell file called `Miniforge3-MacOSX-arm64.sh` to your `Downloads` folder (unless otherwise specified).

 3. Open Terminal.